amfarrell/conda-walkthrough/conda-python-helloworld.md

 Part I: distutils and setup.py
 ==============================
+Before we create a conda package, we must first create a basic python package.
 A package itself is nothing more than a directory tree with some files in it.
 For others to use it, they need to know some a few things that directory tree.